Snowflake-Labs/sfguide-getting-started-with-snowpipe-streaming-apache-iceberg-snowflake-open-catalog/README.md

 - From the Connections page
     - In the Principals tab, create three [service connections](https://other-docs.snowflake.com/en/opencatalog/configure-service-connection) named `spark_analyst`, `spark_engineer`, and `snowflake_engineer`
     - In the Roles tab, create three [principal roles](https://other-docs.snowflake.com/en/opencatalog/create-principal-role) named `spark_analyst_role` and `spark_engineer_role`, and `snowflake_engeineer_role`
+        - NOTE: Save the one-time information of CLIENT_ID and CLIENT_SECRET of `snowflake_engeineer_role` for creating catalog integration.
 - From the snowflake_catalog page, in the roles tab
     - Create three [catalog roles](https://other-docs.snowflake.com/en/opencatalog/create-catalog-role) named `table_all`,`table_reader_refined`, and `snowflake_catalog_role` with the following privileges
         - table_all: